mlgid-project/mlgidGUI/docs/DOCUMENTATION.md

 - `Radius`: The center of the ring or segment in radial direction. [pixels]
 - `Width`: The area in the radial direction covered by a segment or ring. [pixels]
 - `Angle`: The center of the ring or segment in azimuthal direction. [degrees]
-- `Angle Width`: The area in azimuthal direction covered by a segment or ring. [degrees]
+- `Angle Width`: The area in azimuthal direction covered by a segment or ring.
+(2*angle_std) [degrees]
-- `Confidence level`: The center of the ring or segment in the radial direction. [high, medium, low]
+- `Confidence level`: The probability of a human to detect this Bragg peak. [high, medium, low]
 - `CIF File`: The CIF file of the structure, to which the peak belongs to.

 ### CIF Files & CIF ROIs

 mlgidGUI has an integrated simulation of GIWAXS patterns from [CIF files](https://en.wikipedia.org/wiki/Crystallographic_Information_File) based on the package [xrayutilities](https://github.com/dkriegner/xrayutilities).
-It can simulate either patterns from powder diffraction or single crystals.
+It can simulate scattering patterns from powder diffraction or single crystals.

 CIF files can be added through the toolbar by clicking `Data` -> `Add CIF File`